danielplawrence/pbrt-rust/src/geometry_animating_transformations.md

 ## 1.7 Animating Transformations

 To simulate the effect of movement in our scenes, we can animate transformations.
-Figure 1 gives an example of the desired affect:
+Figure 1 gives an example of the desired effect:

 <p align="center">
     <img src="images/spinning_spheres.png" style="background-color: white" width="400">
 </p>

-*Figure 1: simulating the affect of movement using keyframe transformations*
+*Figure 1: simulating the effect of movement using keyframe transformations*

-To achieve this affect, we will allow our renderer to support the specification of *keyframe* transformations, which are associated with a point in time.
+To achieve this effect, we will allow our renderer to support the specification of *keyframe* transformations, which are associated with a point in time.
 This makes it possible for the camera to move and for objects in the scene to be moving during the time the simulated camera’s shutter is open.
-The renderer will achieve this affect by interpolating between the keyframe matrices.
+The renderer will achieve this effect by interpolating between the keyframe matrices.

 In order to interpolate between transform matricies, we can use an approach called *matrix decomposition*.
 Given a transformation matrix \\(M\\), we decompose it into a concatenation of scale (\\(S\\)), rotation (\\(R\\)) and translation (\\(T\\)) transformations: